 Pro Tips By Neha

-Cook the pasta in salted water according to package directions.
-This will ensure that the pasta is properly seasoned.
+Cook the pasta in salted water according to the package directions.
+This will ensure that the pasta is properly cooked and seasoned.

 Be sure to use freshly squeezed lemon juice for this salad.
 The bottled lemon juice will not provide the same flavor.